 Prior to coming to UT Austin, Julia worked in Colombia for over two years providing human rights accompaniment and facilitating popular education delegations focused on the effects of U.S. military, trade, and development policies with Witness for Peace.
 She has also worked in family and emergency services for Latinx immigrants in Portland, OR, and volunteered in Bolivia and Chile.
-Julia received her B.A. in Anthropology and International Peace Studies from the University of Notre Dame, where she was involved with campus and community activism related to LGBTQ and immigrant rights and studied abroad in Santiago, Chile.
+Julia received her B.A. in Anthropology and International Peace Studies from the University of Notre Dame, where she was involved with campus and community activism related to LGBTQIA and immigrant rights, and studied abroad in Santiago, Chile.
 Julia is fluent in Spanish and proficient in Portuguese.
 She is committed to using her language abilities and interpreting skills to build an awareness of the importance of language justice in planning processes.
-She regularly interprets at academic and community events and is an active member of the Austin Language Justice Collective.
+She regularly interprets at academic and community events and is a member of the Austin Language Justice Collective.
 In her free time, she enjoys running, cooking, biking, and dance in all forms.

 - M.S.
 Community and Regional Planning, The University of Texas at Austin, 2018